Sina-Mohammadi/SFUDA-CropMapping/README.md

 - *data_dir*: Path where the data of the three sites are located.

-3- Apply domain adaptation to the target domain data and evaluate the perfromance using the following code:
+3- Apply domain adaptation to the target domain data and evaluate the performance using the following code:

 ```
 python AdaptationandEvaluation.py --adapted_save_dir Adapted --pretrained_save_dir Pretrained_USA --backbone_network CNN --source_site A --target_site C --source_year 2019 --target_year 2021
 ```

 - *target_site*: You can select either 'A','B',or 'C'.
--

 - *target_year*: You can select either '2019','2020',or '2021'.

 - *adapted_save_dir*: Set the path for saving the adapted models.